Student Workshop

 Students: $650 USD*

-*Includes workshop registration, IDC registration, five (5) daily lunches, supplies, and shared accommodations for five (5) days.
+*Includes workshop registration, IDC registration, five (5) daily lunches, supplies, and shared accommodations for five (5) days at the Freehand Hotel.

 Tutors: Complimentary*